pkillian/cs-scholars/README.md

 # CS Scholars
-## University of California, Berkeley
+### University of California, Berkeley

-# Under Development
+## Under Development

+Codebase is under active and early stages of development, and is not ready for deployment what-so-ever!

 ## Build Workflow